tmwnwes/333Arcade/README.md

 1. Double click the PretendLauncher.py file as if it were an executable
 or
-2. Open the repository folder through VS code and click the play button at the top right while having the launcher file selected
+2. Open the repository folder through VS code and click the play button at the top right while having the launcher file selected or
+3. Open command prompt and navigate to the directory PretendLauncher.py is stored in, type "python3 PretendLauncher.py" and press Enter
 ____

 ## INSTRUCTIONS FOR NEW LAUNCHER: